plausible/docs/docs/custom-event-goals.md

 Custom properties will show up automatically on your dashboard.
 You don't need to manually configure them in your settings.

-Note as per our terms that you must ensure that no personally identifiable information (PII) is sent to Plausible Analytics with custom properties.
+Note that you must ensure that no personally identifiable information (PII) is sent to Plausible Analytics with custom properties.
 PII is information that could be used on its own to identify, contact, or precisely locate an individual.
 This includes:

 * full names or usernames
 * email addresses